St Andrew's Church, Erfurt

 St Andrew's Church (Andreaskirche) is a Gothic church building at Andreasstraße (Andrew Street) in the historical centre of the city of Erfurt in Thuringia, Germany.
 The surrounding quarter Andreasviertel and the northern district Andreasvorstadt are named after it.
 St Andrew's Church is now a Lutheran parish church.

 History

-St Andrew's Church was first mentioned in a document in 1182.
+A preceding building was first mentioned in a document in 1182.
 In 1210, the construction of a new church began, which was completed around 1370.
 A fire destroyed the church in 1416; it was rebuilt in the later course of the 15th century.
 Around 1830, the building was modified.
 It has a flat ceiling with a pointed barrel; a crucifixion relief from around 1370 is emblazoned above the southern main entrance.
 A stone relief dating from 1450 shows the motif of the Lamentation of Christ.
 The Reformation was introduced in 1522; since then, St Andrew's Church has been Protestant.

-In 1604, it merged with the neighbouring congregation of St Maurice's and in 1973 with the congregation of St Michael's Church.
+In 1604, the church's congregation merged with the neighbouring St Maurice's and, in 1973, with the congregation of St Michael's Church.
 Since 1727, a wooden model of the epitaph for Martin Luther has been in St Andrew's Church.

+In 1836, in the wake of the Prussian Union of Churches, Johannes Andreas August Grabau, then the pastor of St Andrew's, was imprisoned for refusing to utilize the new United Agenda.
+Two years later, he led much of his congregation to the United States, and went on to form the Buffalo Synod.